 Both Burford and Pullman abstention are implicated in this case because there is an ongoing state lawsuit challenging the current regulations of abortion providers on state administrative procedure grounds.
 See Melendez v.
 Va.
 State Bd. of Health, No. CL17-1164 (Va.

-Cir.
+9 Cir.
 Ct.
-Henrico Ctv.).
-That lawsuit has been pending since April 2017, and although the Virginia circuit court recently granted in part the defendants' demurrer (the Virginia equivalent of a motion to dismiss in federal court), the court allowed the case to proceed towards trial on a variety of state-law issues that will decide the legality of the regulations.
-Order on Demurrer, Melendez v.
+Henrico Cty.).
+That lawsuit has been pending since April 2017, and although the Virginia circuit court recently granted in part the defendants' demurrer (the Virginia equivalent of a motion to dismiss in federal court), the court allowed the case to proceed towards trial on a variety of state-law issues that will decide the legality of the regulations, Order on Demurrer, Melendez v.
 Va.
 State Bd. of Health, No. CL17-1164 (June 8, 2018).
 Abstaining from addressing Count II therefore would serve the purposes behind both Burford and Pullman abstention by permitting: (1) Virginia to achieve a coherent policy on licensing abortion providers before the constitutionality of that policy is adjudicated, and (2) this Court to avoid deciding the constitutionality of state regulations that may be invalidated on non-constitutional, state-law grounds in a matter of months.
 Accordingly, to avoid deciding an unnecessary constitutional question and to allow Virginia to determine whether the existing regulations were enacted in a procedurally proper manner, this Court should dismiss Count II "without prejudice to the right of [plaintiffs] to litigate their federal claims in federal court at the conclusion of the state proceeding."
 Am.
 Trial Lawyers Ass'n v.
 N.J.
 Supreme Court, 409 U.S. 467, 469 (1973) (per curiam).

 If this Court nonetheless elects to address Count II on the merits, plaintiffs have failed to state a claim upon which relief can be granted.
 First, most of plaintiffs' allegations are about how they, as abortion providers, are being treated differently from other medical professionals.
 See Compl. ¶¶ 111-26.
 But that type of equal-protection analysis has been rejected in a number of cases.
 See, e.g., Harris v.
-McRae, 448 U.S. 297, 325 (1980); Planned Parenthood of Cent.
-Mo. v.
+McRae, 448 U.S. 297, 325 (1980); Planned Parenthood of Central Missouri. v.
 Danforth, 428 U.S. 52, 80-81 (1976); Greenville Women's Clinic, 222 F.3d at 174.
-The fact that Virginia regulates abortion providers differently than other medical professionals may raise a telling policy argument.
-But, at least under current Supreme Court doctrine, it has little bearing on whether these regulations pose an unconstitutional obstacle to women seeking an abortion.
+The fact that Virginia may regulate abortion providers differently than other medical providers has no constitutional bearing on whether these regulations pose an unconstitutional obstacle to women seeking an abortion.

-Second, plaintiffs' claim fails as a matter of law because the complaint does not allege facts sufficient to show that, under existing Supreme Court precedent, the administrative regulations pose a substantial obstacle to women seeking an abortion.
+Second, plaintiffs' claim fails as a matter of law because the complaint does not allege facts sufficient to show a substantial obstacle to women seeking an abortion.
 Although plaintiffs seek to analogize Virginia's licensing requirements to those struck down in Whole Woman's Health, the analogy does not fit.
 Unlike in Whole Woman's Health, plaintiffs' complaint contains no factual allegations that Virginia's current licensing requirements have dramatically reduced the number of abortion providers in the Commonwealth.
 Compare Whole Woman's Health, 136 S. Ct. at 2312 (during enforcement of admitting-privileges requirement "the number of facilities providing abortions dropped in half, from about 40 to about 20"); id. at 2316 (surgical-center requirement would further reduce the number of clinics "to seven or eight facilities"), with Compl. ¶ 173 (characterizing the number of providers as "limit[ed]," but not alleging any specific facts).
 To be sure, plaintiffs allege that the number of abortion facilities in Virginia has declined to 15 between 2009 and 2016, Compl. ¶ 189, but that is not the relevant timeframe-the initial regulations were not even effective until December 29, 2011.
 28 Va.
 Reg. of Regs.
 914 (Jan.
 16, 2012), http://register.dls.virginia.gov/vol28/iss10/v28i10.pdf.
-And in any event, the complaint fails to attribute the decline in abortion providers to the regulations or any other Virginia law.